Listen to this story

 Google recently launched an innovative analytics solution called ‘Firebase Analytics’ for mobile apps at their annual I/O 2016 developer conference.
-Firebase Analytics is a free app which helps its users to get an insight on the usage of their app and how the users of their app behave.
+Firebase Analytics is a free app which helps its users to get an insight into the usage of their app and how the users of their app behave.
 Think of it as Google Analytics for mobile.

 But before getting deeper into Firebase analytics, let’s first understand what Firebase is?
 Firebase can simply be explained as a unified app platform for iOS, Android, and mobile web development.
 And at the heart of Firebase is Firebase Analytics – a free and unlimited analytics solution.